syukranDev/ISDPGROUP3_WPA/README.md

 EDIT FOR CLARIFICATION:

-ps: Credits to my teammates for providing their own subsytem pre-recorded data (in order to demonstrate during individual demo only)
+[1] Credits to my teammates for providing their own subsytem pre-recorded data (in order to demonstrate during individual demo only)
     && props to my lecturer SV for endless supports to my teams.

-ps: use MEGA_side.ino + elvern_function.ino & node_side.ino for real-time data transfer to cloud & apps.
+[2] Use MEGA_side.ino + elvern_function.ino & node_side.ino for real-time data transfer to cloud & apps.
+Edit the user credentials with your own db.

-ps: The codes was done mainly for mobile browser usage, please expect some 'ugly element position' if open the link in desktop browser.
+[3] The codes was mainly done for mobile browser usage, please expect some 'ugly element position' if open the link in desktop browser.

-ps: (maybe) theres db credential somewhere inside the code, if you find one, do let me know am too lazy to dig up cus its free hosted anyway & sharing purposes :-)
+[4] (MAYBE) there's db credential somewhere inside the code, if you find one, do let me know, am too lazy to dig up cus its free hosted anyway & sharing purposes :-)

 Cheers.